 Verify your business’s legal structure, pay, and submit

 The documents you need to complete at this point vary based on if you’re a sole proprietor, partnership, corporation, or limited liability company.
 Check them out here.

 Once you’ve completed all the information, you’ll need to pay a fee of $400.
 You can do this directly through the dashboard.
 Once you’ve paid, submit everything for the NGLCC to review!

 Set up a site visit

-Next, an NGLCC representative will schedule a 30-minute interview at your place of business to verify your info and better understand how LGBTBE will support your long-term goals.
+Next, an NGLCC representative will schedule a 30-minute interview at your place of business to verify your info and better understand how being a certified LGBT business enterprise will support your long-term goals.
 If you work from home, you can schedule this meeting at a public place like a coffee shop.

-The questions tend to be straightforward.
+The site visit questions tend to be straightforward.
 For example: Why did you start your business?
 What is a typical day like on the job?